 Acidic Water vs. Alkaline Water

 Acidic water is low-pH water, typically with a pH below 7, whereas alkaline water is high-pH water, typically with a pH above 7 — usually up to 8 or 9 when sold commercially.
-Alkaline water also typically contains alkaline substances such as silica or calcium deposits.
+Compared to acidic and purified drinking water, alkaline water typically contains more alkaline substances such as silica, potassium or calcium deposits.

 What Are the Health Benefits of Alkaline Water?

 Though alkaline water is far from a miracle cure for any medical condition, it has several potential benefits.
 One thing alkaline water does not do, however, is change the pH of your bodily systems.
 A healthy body has chemical systems in place to regulate its pH.
 Your stomach acid and alkaline pancreas secretions do much of this work.

 Your kidneys and liver keep the pH of your blood within a very narrow range, between 7.35 and 7.45, because all necessary enzymes are designed to work at a pH of about 7.4.
 Too acidic or alkaline blood is a sign of lung, kidney or liver disease or diabetes.

 Even if you ingested nothing but acidic water, the pH of your bodily systems would not change appreciably.
 And when you ingest alkaline water, it becomes neutralized as your body processes it.

 Many alkaline water producers claim that their products improve hydration, promote proper digestion, strengthen bones, boost energy and more.
 Explore some potential alkaline water benefits below.

 In a laboratory setting, alkaline water with a pH of 8.8 has deactivated pepsin, a digestive enzyme found in the stomach and implicated in acid reflux.
 More research is needed to show whether this same effect takes place outside the laboratory, in the human digestive system.